FAST-cyber-Lab/CodeVul-/README.md

 # Dataset Format.<br>
-<pre lang="markdown"> CodeVul+ expects datasets in CSV format with a column named **`functionSource`** containing the code snippets to analyze.
-The sample dataset included in the repository demonstrates the expected format. </pre>
+CodeVul+ expects datasets in CSV format with a column named **`functionSource`** containing the code snippets to analyze.
+The sample dataset included in the repository demonstrates the expected format.

 ## Installation